xpollen8/manifestor/README.md

 # Example

-Here's an example of a top-level _manifest.json_ file:
+Here's an example of a top-level _manifest.json_ file that is created by the band's archivist to selectively gatekeep files.

 ```
 {